Work and Study With Us

 The MIT Game Lab has a long history of working with both internal MIT and external entities (companies, civic organizations, etc) to bring the richness of gaming to unique domains.
 Project partners often come to us for our expertise in game research, design, and development.
 If you have a funded project you are looking for a partner on to explore gaming with, contact Rik Eberhardt via email at firstname.lastname@example.org to talk more.

-If you are an academic scholar or industry veteran looking for an environment in which to conduct self-directed research in games, we invite you to spend your sabbatical months with us at the MIT Game Lab.
+If you are an academic scholar (visitors in this category are expected to already hold a PhD) or industry veteran looking for an environment in which to conduct self-directed research in games, we invite you to spend your sabbatical months with us at the MIT Game Lab.
 The research and development community of the lab is open and friendly and as part of the Visiting Scholars program, you will be able to take advantage of MIT facilities and services.
 Visiting Scholars will be invited to join in regular research seminars, to share their research with faculty, staff, and students, and to collaborate on projects in the lab.
 Please note, CMS/W & the Game Lab cannot provide funding, office space, housing, or computer workstations to Visiting Scholars.
 Detailed information about eligibility, requirements, and how to apply can be found at CMS’ Visiting Scholars page.